afigard/afigard/README.md

 - Github is quite new for me, so feel free to give me any advice ! 🌱

-- I’m open to collaborate with other Developers 🌎
+- I’m open to collaborate with other developers 🌎

 - Ask me about anything !
 I am happy to help 🤝